Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means to suddenly lose one’s temper.
-The phrase is figurative and originates from the image of a loose axe head flying off its handle, but it is not literal.
+The idiom is figurative and originates from the image of a loose axe head flying off its handle, but it is not literal.

 Origin: